SpikE-Odets/esx_mugging/README.md

 Latest Version:

+	Added cooldown time in Config.CoolDownTime.
+Default is set to 30 sec, set to 0 to turn off cooldown.
+	Added Config.MustUseVoice in config as well.
+This will make it so the player has to use ingame voice to activate the mugging.
+	( I want to add a timeout in this so if you do not hit E or Use voice to start the mugging after a certain time the ped will run away but need find the best solution to get this coded in.
+Hopefully next update will have this added)

+Previous Fix:

 	Added check to see if ped is fleeing - no more stopping NPC from full sprint.

-Previous Fix:

 	Removed the abality to mug NPC from inside vehicle.
 	Changed the check for target running away - check for target distance. ( no more mugging and running away from NPC and still getting cash)
 	Added support for BlackMoney in Config.
 Just set  Config.DirtyMoney = true   and will payout only BlackMoney.